BalduinLandolt/vs-code-surround-with-tag/README.md

 ## Known Issues

-Calling out known issues can help limit users opening duplicate issues against your extension.
+None so far.

+Not all features are implemented, though.
+(See Roadmap below.)

+The Extension has been tested under Windows 10.
+Any feedback on how it runs under Linux/MacOS is appreciated.

+Please open an issue on github if you encounter any trouble or have feedback, suggestions or anything of that sort.

+## Roadmap

+TODO: roadmap

 ## Release Notes

-Users appreciate release notes as you update your extension.

-### 0.1.0
+### 0.1.0 (upcoming)

 Initial release.
 Covers basic functionality.

-### 1.0.1

-Fixed issue #.

-### 1.1.0

-Added features X, Y, and Z.
+(Upcoming...)